HKUST Business School

 The 16-month option includes internship and exchange options for those seeking more well-rounded and global experience and a career switch.

 The accelerated 12-month option does not have the internship and exchange option, and is suitable for students with extensive professional or global experience and seeking career advancement in their current trajectories.

-The HKUST MBA courses are organized under six career tracks for you to customize the MBA experience to fulfill your own aspirations and career planning.
+The HKUST MBA courses are organized under five career tracks for you to customize the MBA experience to fulfill your own aspirations and career planning.

 – Business Technology & Analytics

 It is entirely up to you which track you want to focus more on.

 What will I learn from doing business in Asia?